tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Update-Entity2.md

 The `Update Entity` operation sends the entity to be updated as an `OData` entity set, which can be either a JSON or an Atom feed.
 For more information, see [Inserting and updating entities](Inserting-and-Updating-Entities.md).

 > [!NOTE]
-> JSON is the recommended payload format, and is the only format supported for version 2015-12-11 and later.
+> JSON is the recommended payload format, and it's the only format supported for version 2015-12-11 and later.

 ### Sample request